cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 </details>

 Notice how there is a list of the variables we passed (the servers or "actual vars").
-We can now plot the function.
-RooFit has a special plotting object `RooPlot` which keeps track of the objects (and their normalisations) which we want to draw.
-Since RooFit doesn't know the difference between which objects are/aren't dependant, we need to tell it.
+We can now plot the function. `RooFit` has a special plotting object `RooPlot` which keeps track of the objects (and their normalisations) that we want to draw.
+Since `RooFit` does not know the difference between objects that are and are not dependent, we need to tell it.

 Right now, we have the relative resolution as $R(m,\sigma)$, whereas we want to plot
 $R(m,\sigma(m))$!